Verosoph/Django-Docker/README.md

 WantedBy=multi-user.target
 ```

-And then you have to enable the service:
+and then you have to enable the service:
 ```
 systemctl enable <name of the service>
 ```